-From 1988 until present, one monitoring area (Koocanusa bridge to Montana/B.C. border) was netted.
+Initially, we netted areas that included the entire reservoir through all seasons.
 Over time, seasonal netting was reduced to spring and fall series (Chisholm, et al 1989, Dalbey et al 1997).
-However, our fall gill netting series typically captures few bull trout.
+However, our fall gill netting series typically capture few bull trout.
 The primary reasons are that sampling dates purposely coincided with the period in which adults were in spawning tributaries, and that bull trout are not traditionally captured in floating gillnets.
-Table 19 summarizes long-term bull trout mean catch per net in Koocanusa from spring sinking nets.
+We netted one area (Koocanusa bridge to Montana/B.C. border) from 1988 to 2008.
+Table 18 summarizes long-term bull trout mean catch per net in Koocanusa from spring sinking nets.

-Table 19.
-Spring sinking gill net summary of bull trout catch per net in Lake Koocanusa 1975 - 2002.
+Table 18.
+Spring sinking gill net summary of bull trout catch per net in Lake Koocanusa 1975 - 2008.